aptivate/dye/README.md

         wsgi_handler.py

-A certain amount of the directory structure can be overridden in project_settings.py but that is not well tested.
+A certain amount of the directory structure can be overridden in project_settings.py but that is not well tested currently.

 Tasks.py
 ========